-- (a) Vessels under 45 metres in length without a bow thruster. - (b) Vessels under 75 metres in length if fitted with an operational bow thruster and berthing or unberthing during daylight, in light winds, and slack water conditions. - (c) HM ships and foreign warships. - (d) General Lighthouse Authority tenders. - (e) Fishing vessels less than 47.5 metres. - (f) Vessels under 130m in length with an operational bow thruster, and no defects, shifting berth within the port, conditional on the Master having the following: - Significant manoeuvring experience of his vessel i.e. > 12 months service as Master on board the vessel that he proposes to shift, including at least 100 previous port movements of his vessel in the last year.
-HM to consider and approve. - 2.
+- (a) Vessels under 60 metres in length without a bow thruster, However, such vessels, if greater than 47.5 metres, are exempted only if berthing or unberthing in benign conditions (see below). - (b) Vessels under 75 metres in length if fitted with an operational bow thruster and berthing or unberthing in benign conditions. - (c) HM ships and foreign warships. - (d) General Lighthouse Authority tenders. - (e) Fishing vessels less than 47.5 metres. - (f) Vessels under 130m in length with an operational bow thruster, and no defects, shifting berth within the port, conditional on the Master having the following: - 1.
+Significant manoeuvring experience of his vessel i.e. > 12 months service as Master on board the vessel that he proposes to shift, including at least 100 previous port movements of his vessel in the last year. - 2.
 At least 1 previous movement of his vessel in Larne Port in the last 12 months - 3.
 Previously held a PEC for Larne and/or holds a current PEC for another UK or Irish port - 4.
 Good standard of English - 5.
 Written approval from his owner or manager to shift his ship in Larne, without a pilot. - 6.
 He has undertaken a familiarisation visit at 'Larne Port Control' (LPC) - 7.
 He has undergone an assessment by the Harbour Master, at which he will need to demonstrate sufficient knowledge of the port and it's reporting procedures.

-Shifting should however take place only in light winds, at slack water and during daylight hours, and insofar as practicable, with no vessel on an adjacent berth.
+Shifting should however take place only in benign conditions..
 The Master must also agree his shifting plan with LPC and complete a pilot chit if practicable prior to shifting.
 A licenced mooring contractor must also be engaged to let go and moor vessel.